 Conservative commentator George Will said, “Five hundred and sixty five pages and a simple apology would have been in order in some of them.
 Which is to say, the great fact of those eight years was we went to war — big war, costly war — under false pretenses.”

-The Atlantic lists the reasons “why Americans loathe Dick Cheney,” including the war in Iraq, Halliburton, the NSA spying on innocent Americans and using waterboarding in interrogations.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+The Atlantic lists the reasons “why Americans loathe Dick Cheney,” including the war in Iraq, Halliburton, the NSA spying on innocent Americans and using waterboarding in interrogations.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “Cheney defends the indefensible,” Human Rights Watch blogs.
 “To be clear, interrogation techniques Cheney is defending include forms of torture outlawed under both U.S. and international law.